RanaSamy55/Airbnb/README.md

 Boston Airbnb Analysis

 # Motivation
-This project is my first data science project on Github floowing CRISP-DM focusing on he big picture of the process by tring to understand the business.
+This project is my first data science project on Github following CRISP-DM focusing on he big picture of the process by tring to understand the business.
 I got the open data from https://www.kaggle.com/airbnb/boston  as database .
 I did the analysis targeting to aid the investement decisions in Airbnb in Boston all related to customer rating and Price influence.
 Project blog is published on medium